 A Resource for Reflection

-If you would like a guidebook to get started on reflecting and goal setting, try embarking on a 30-day personalized journey with The Stepmom Project, available on Amazon or at Barnes and Noble.
+If you would like a guidebook to get started on reflecting and goal setting, try embarking on a 30-day personalized journey with The Stepmom Project, available on Amazon.
 Through questions, reflections, and action items to guide you on your stepmom journey, you will walk away with a better understanding of yourself as a stepmom and how you fit in with your new family.
 Get started today!